theCalcaholic/nautilus-bridge-tools/README.md

 ### What does this get me?

-Let's say, you saved the example above as `example.sh`.
+Let's say, you saved the example above as `example.sh` (don't forget adding a shebang and making it executable).
 Now, you'd get the following behavior:

 1. If you to call your script with `--help`, you get your usage instructions: